 It is important that volunteers feel welcomed and valued.
 You can do this in many ways.
-Assigning roles to seasoned and emerging leaders can help ensure volunteers have an enjoyable experience and your phone bank is successful.
+Assigning roles to a mix of seasoned and emerging leaders can help ensure that your volunteers have an enjoyable experience and that your phone bank is successful.
 This is a great leadership development opportunity.
-All the roles below should be filled, and some people can take on more than one.
+All of the below roles should be filled; some people may fill more than one role.

-- Greeter: Welcomes volunteers as they arrive and asks them to sign in. - Trainer: Thanks volunteers; explains the phone bank; reviews the vote plan script and ensures that volunteers are comfortable. - Coach: Mentors volunteers if they are nervous, have a challenging call, and/or have questions. - Data captain: If documenting online, sets up the spreadsheet and ensures volunteers understand how to use it.
-If using paper, collect call sheets with notes, compiles information. - Debriefer: At the end of the phone bank, thank volunteers and debriefs with them about what went well and what was challenging during their calls. - Site Coordinator: Ensures all furniture, equipment, materials, food, etc. are set up before the event starts, or organizes a virtual space like Zoom in which to hold the event.
+- Greeter: Welcomes volunteers as they arrive and asks them to sign in. - Trainer: Thanks volunteers; explains the phone bank; reviews the vote plan script; and ensures that volunteers are comfortable. - Coach: Mentors volunteers if they are nervous, have a challenging call, and/or have questions. - Data captain: If documenting online, sets up the spreadsheet and ensures volunteers understand how to use it.
+If using paper, collects call sheets with notes and compiles information. - Debriefer: At the end of the phone bank, thanks volunteers and debriefs with them about what went well and what was challenging during their calls. - Site Coordinator: Ensures all furniture, equipment, materials, food, etc. are set up before the event starts, or organizes a virtual space like Zoom in which to hold the event.